Reporting and Practice

 Pursuant toย section 456.0145(2)(c), Florida Statutes, an applicant is ineligible for endorsement if they:

-• Have a complaint, an allegation, or an investigation pending before a licensing entity in another state, the District of Columbia, or a possession or territory of the United States;
+• Have a complaint, an allegation, or an investigation pending before a licensing entity in another state, the District of Columbia, or a possession or territory of the U.S.

-• Have had a health care provider license revoked or suspended by another state, the District of Columbia, or a territory of the United States, or have voluntarily surrendered any such license in lieu of having disciplinary action taken against the license;ย or
+• Have had a health care provider license revoked or suspended by another state, the District of Columbia, or a territory of the U.S., or have voluntarily surrendered any such license in lieu of having disciplinary action taken against the license

 Temporary Licensure in an Area of Critical Need